DataTalksClub/machine-learning-zoomcamp/cohorts/2024/article.md

 ## Deadline

-The deadline for finishing the article is TBA
+The deadline for finishing the article is 31 January

 ## Articles from 2024